Buuz135/Purradox/README.md

 # Purradox

 Purradox cat types are data driven.
-One `purradox:cat` entity can become any cat declared by a datapack, much like Resourceful Bees uses definitions instead of one registered entity for every bee.
+One `purradox:cat` entity can become any cat declared by a datapack.

 ## Adding a cat type